evilgeniuslabs/evilgeniuslabs.github.io/_posts/2016-02-21-fibonacci-v2.md

 sourceUrl: https://github.com/evilgeniuslabs/fibonacci-v3d
 id: fibonacci-v2
 categories: portfolio
 excerpt: Fibonacci v2 is a beautiful light art display.
 Swirling and pulsing like a colorful galaxy, it's mesmerizing to watch.
-It exists at the intersection of art, math, science, and geometry.
 redirect_from:
   - /8
 ---

 <br />

 Fibonacci v2 is a beautiful light art display.
 Swirling and pulsing like a colorful galaxy, it's mesmerizing to watch.
-It exists at the intersection of art, math, science, and geometry.

 It consists of 100 RGB LEDs, arranged into a <a href="https://en.wikipedia.org/wiki/Fermat%27s_spiral">Fermat's spiral</a> pattern.